ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 determines, in any implementation specific manner, which Trusted Components need to be installed, updated, or deleted, if any.
-If any Trusted Components need to be installed, updated, or deleted, the TAM sends an Update message.
+If any Trusted Components need to be installed, updated, or deleted, the TAM sends an Update message containing SUIT Manifests with command sequences to do the relevant installs, updates, or deletes.

 ## TEEP Agent Behavior {#agent}